Britain’s Got Talent will return to our screens this weekend but a familar face will be missing.

 Will David Walliams remain a judge on BGT?

-The Sun newspaper has reported that David Walliams will quit the hit ITV series after 10 years.
+The Sun newspaper reported at the time the comments emerged that David Walliams will quit the hit ITV series after 10 years.
 He joined the judging pannel in 2012 and has been ever present since.

 Who is David Walliams and how long has he been a judge?